 The COVID-19 tally of Andaman

-and Nicobar Islands rose to 3,186 on Thursday as 26 more people tested positive for the infection, while one fresh fatality pushed the Union territory's coronavirus death toll to 47, a health official said.
+and Nicobar Islands rose to 3,292 on Sunday as 35 more people tested positive for the infection, while one more fatality pushed the Union territory's coronavirus death toll to 50, a health official said.

-Four new patients have travel history, while 22 infections were detected during contact tracing, he said.
+Three new patients have travel history, while 32 fresh cases were detected during contact tracing, he said.

-Forty-four more people were cured of the disease, taking the total number of recoveries in the archipelago to 2,758, the official said.
+Forty-one more people have been cured of the disease, taking the number of recoveries to 2,904, he said.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)